univie-histr-2019/univie-histr-2019.github.io/about.md

 - ` Tu 04.06 [#11]` 	Working with texts I
 - ` Tu 18.06 [#12]` 	Working with texts II
 - ` Tu 25.06 [#13]` 	Project presentations

+**NB:** Some topics are foundational and will not be discussed in this class; if you are unfamiliar with those, you are encouraged to attend a relevamt class in the *Tools & Techniques* Course (<https://univie-tnt-2019.github.io/>)

 ## Datasets